NHSDigital/record-a-vaccination-guidance/app/guide.md

 We’ve designed the Record a vaccination service (RAVS) with users to ensure it’s intuitive and easy to use.

-This guidance explains how features work and make recording vaccinations easier.
-This may differ from how you’re used to recording vaccinations in other point of care systems.
+This guidance explains how features work to make recording vaccinations easier.
+They may differ from how you’re used to recording vaccinations in other point of care systems.